-The only way to confirm your pregnancy is through a pregnancy test.
+The only way to confirm your pregnancy is through a pregnancy test (serum beta hCG/ urine) (10).
 If you notice any spotting, i.e., implantation bleeding, wait for about three days and take a home pregnancy test.
-The later you take the test, the more are the chances of getting an accurate result as your hCG levels increase.
+The later you take the test, the more are the chances of getting an accurate result as your hCG levelsiXHormone formed by cells in the placenta. increase.

 Experiencing signs, but got a negative test result?

-You may be having the signs of a successful implantation, but may end up with negative test results.
+You may be having the signs of successful implantation but may end up with negative test results.
 This may be because of insufficient hCG hormone.
-In some cases, it will take up to ten days post implantation to have enough hCG in the body to give positive results.
+In some cases, it might take up to ten days post-implantation to have enough hCG in the body for a positive pregnancy test result.
 Therefore, be optimistic and be patient.

-- Fiber-rich foods promote healthy estrogen levels, metabolism, and digestion.
-Eat dark leafy greens such as collard, kale or beet greens, ground flax seeds, soaked seeds and nuts, and whole grains.
-Have about 28 grams of fiber every day.
+- Fiber-rich foods are likely to promote healthy estrogen levels, metabolism, and digestion.
+You may eat dark leafy greens such as collard, kale or beet greens, ground flax seeds, soaked seeds and nuts, and whole grains.
+Have about 28 grams of fiber every day (11).

-- Super foods support healthy hormonal levels.
-Include coconut oil, cod liver oil, goji berries (Arctium lappa) and maca (Lepidium meyenii) in your diet.
+- Superfoods might support healthy hormonal levels.
+You may include coconut oil, cod liver oil, goji berries (Arctium lappa), and maca (Lepidium meyenii) in your diet.

 - Support the healthy growth of uterine lining by taking pregnancy-safe herbs and blood nourishing foods.
-Consume herbs such as hibiscus, nettle, red raspberry leaf and yellow dock infusions or extracts.
-Blood nourishing foods include salmon, grass fed meats, sunflower and pumpkin seeds, spirulina and quinoa.
+Herbs such as hibiscus, nettle, red raspberry leaf, and yellow dock infusions or extracts are likely to help.
+Blood nourishing foods include salmon, grass-fed meats, sunflower and pumpkin seeds, spirulina, and quinoa.

-- Include foods that increase your body temperature.
-When progesterone levels raise the body’s temperature also raises.
+- Include foods that might increase your body temperature.
+When progesteroneiXHormone produced in the ovaries that plays a vital role in pregnancy. levels rise, the body’s temperature also rises.
 Therefore, a warm womb is an ideal environment to support a new life.
 Try taking stews and soups with some warming herbs such as cinnamon, ginger, and cayenne.

-While waiting for your pregnancy news, you might often observe yourself clenching your jaw, tummy or holding your shoulder high, which are all signs of stress.
-Try to avoid the thoughts and jobs that make you feel stressful.
+While waiting for your pregnancy news, you might often observe yourself clenching your jaw, tummy, or holding your shoulder high, which are all signs of stress.
+Try to avoid the thoughts and activities that are stressful.
 Have a healthy environment at home and work.

 - If you are into running or heavy exercises, shift to brisk walking or fertility yoga.

-- Nest your womb, which means make it a safe environment for inviting the baby.
+- Nest your womb, which means making it a safe environment for inviting the baby.

 - Get a massage, get around with your dear ones, plan for a calm outing.

 You may not get pregnant if you doubt your abilities to give birth to a baby.
-Change your thought pattern, and believe in yourself.
-Negative thoughts could alter hormonal balance, thus affecting your chances of healthy ovulation, implantation, and pregnancy.
+Change your thought pattern and believe in yourself.
+Negative thoughts could alter the hormonal balance, thus affecting your chances of healthy ovulation, implantation, and pregnancy.

 Why Does Abnormal Implantation Occur?